 Typically, you’ll need to inflate the shock before your first ride.
 If you find yourself having to inflate your fork every month, something may be wrong, and you should visit your local bike shop.

 Additionally, remember that the pressure may change due to outside temperature.
 This phenomenon is referred to as Charles’s law.
-Therefore, if you plan to ride in the winter, inflate the suspension slightly as pressure decreases due to the cold temperatures, and vice versa.
+Therefore, if you plan to ride in the winter, add a bit more pressure to the suspension, as cold temperatures cause pressure to decrease; conversely, if riding in warmer conditions, you might need to reduce pressure.

 Mountain bike fork and shock pressures differ, but fortunately, manufacturers make it relatively easy for us.
 You should be able to find a label on the fork with recommended pressures.
 For shock pressures, visit the manufacturer’s website or check the manual that came with your new bike.

-Always follow the recommended air pressures set by the manufacturer of the fork & shock.
+Always follow the recommended air pressures set by the manufacturer of the fork and shock.

-Learn more about MTB suspensions in the following guide on How to set up mountain bike suspension.
+Learn more about MTB suspensions in the following guide: How to set up mountain bike suspension.

 What Types of Bike Pumps Are There?

-Before I discuss mountain bike shock pumps, let me summarize what bike pumps are there and what pumps you may need if you ride a mountain bike.
+Before I discuss mountain bike shock pumps, let me summarize the types of bike pumps available and what pumps you may need if you ride a mountain bike.
 There are many types of bike pumps, so it is easy to get lost among them.

 Floor Bike Pumps

-Floor bike pumps are the biggest type of bike pump.
-They are the best option to inflate your bike tires quickly.
+Floor bike pumps are the largest type of bike pump.
+They are the best option for inflating your bike tires quickly.
 Thanks to their large cylinder, they allow you to inflate a large amount of air per push.
-This makes them one of the best options to inflate tires when you do bike maintenance at home.
+This makes them one of the best options to inflate tires when you perform bike maintenance at home.

 Mini Bike Pumps